 Introduction

-After their marriage, Michael and Betsy adopted a somewhat ostentatious middle-class lifestyle, which ultimately led to Michael’s bankruptcy in 1862.
+Michael Dawe’s life appears to have combined ambition with a degree of financial overreach.
+After many years of farming, he married an attractive younger woman named Betsy Barnard, who had previously been involved in a bigamous marriage that resulted in the birth of a son.
+After their marriage, Michael and Betsy adopted an affluent, middle-class lifestyle, which contributed to Michael’s bankruptcy in 1862.
 He spent his final years in Bedminster, where he passed away in 1876.
 One of his sons became a clergyman in the Church of England, while another pursued a career as a solicitor.

 Early life

-During the 1830s and 1840s, Michael occupied substantial areas of land.
-The 1832 voters’ list records him as the tenant of Barrow’s Farm, and in 1834, he was listed as occupying part of the same farm.
-The 1846 voters’ list records him as holding a lease for years of Broad and other land.
+By 1826, Michael had moved to East Chinnock.[1]
+During the 1830s and 1840s, he occupied substantial areas of land in the parish.
+The 1832 voters’ list recorded him as the tenant of Barrow’s Farm, while the 1846 voters’ list recorded him as holding a lease for years of Broad and other land.

 Marriage